Modular links: Bunch algorithm and upper volume bounds: A classification of modular link complements

 For example, the words $x_1^2y_1x_2y_2x_3y_3$ and $x_1^3 y_1^5 x_2^2 y_2^5 x_3^2 y_3^5$ represent two different modular knots, both of them have $x$-base order equal $(\{x_1\},\{x_2, x_3\})$ and $y$-base order equal $(\{y_1, y_2, y_3\})$, so by \refprop{SameParentLinks}, their parent knots are the same (up to ambient isotopy) in $\SS^3\setminus(\calL_{\textup{SF}}\cup T)$.

-\begin{theorem}[Classification] All modular link complements can be partitioned into classes of members that have the same base orders of their corresponding modular links.
-All modular link complements in each class share the same parent manifold (up to homeomorphism) and the same upper volume bound $8 v_{\textup{tet}} \iota(\calP(\calL),\calP(\calL))$, where $\calL$ consists of the trefoil knot $T$, the parent link $L_{\textup{p}}$ and any unknot(s) $V_i$ that encircle(s) two or more vertical line segments of $L_{\textup{p}}$ approaching the same $y$-annulus. \end{theorem}
+We say two modular link complements belong to the same \emph{class} if they have the same base orders of their corresponding modular links.

+\begin{theorem}[Classification] All modular link complements can be partitioned into classes.
+All members in each class share the same parent manifold (up to homeomorphism) and the same upper volume bound $8 v_{\textup{tet}} \iota(\calP(\calL),\calP(\calL))$, where $\calL$ consists of the trefoil knot $T$, the parent link $L_{\textup{p}}$ and any unknot(s) $V_i$ that encircle(s) two or more vertical line segments of $L_{\textup{p}}$ approaching the same $y$-annulus. \end{theorem}

 \begin{proof} By \refdef{BaseOrders}, each modular link $L$ with a given collection of words has a unique $x$-base order of $L$ and a unique $y$-base order of $L$.
 We can thus partition the set of all modular link complements such that members in each class have the same $x$-base order and the same $y$-base order.